 2. Expand Your Vocabulary:

 The more "SH" words you know, the better equipped you will be to express yourself clearly and effectively.
-Make a conscious effort to learn new "SH" words every day.
+Practically speaking, make a conscious effort to learn new "SH" words every day.
 Read books, articles, and online content, and pay attention to the words that start with "SH."
 Keep a vocabulary journal and write down new words along with their definitions and example sentences.
 Use flashcards or vocabulary apps to reinforce your learning and make the process more engaging.

 3. Pay Attention to Context: